 You show us your project, we estimate the work to be done and, just a little while after, hand you back an appropriately coded website with all the necessary core files and no issues to fix – 30-day warranty.
 You can estimate the approximate price of your conversion in our Project Calculator – it takes into account the key factors such as size, urgency and complexity.

 With Figma2WP conversion, everything will work the way you’ve always seen it on WordPress sites.
-Your dashboard will look the same – customize it if you wish; you’ll be able to install any plugins; things will run smoothly as they should.
+Your dashboard will look the same – even better, because we take care of it and hand your site over to you neat and tidy on the admin side as well as on the front end.
+Plus, it’s all flexible – you can customize your dashboard or the site itself if you wish.
+Of course, you’ll be able to install any plugins, too – all things will run smoothly as they should.

 4. Coming soon: Fiwy – The next level of converting Figma to WordPress